SteveC-SoC/TossACoinTo/README.md

 Move into seperate components ✔
 Set player move ✔
 Soreboard
 Decide if player wins, does selection match result - will need to pull state up higher so this can be accessed by all ✔
+correct setState as this is currently on move behind

 ## Problems/Stuck
 Radio buttons work slightly differently in React